 Summer Funding Sources Outside of Notre Dame

 Take a look at PSJD’s list of summer funding sources and paid internship programs.
-This list contains a wide variety of summer funding resources from all around the U.S. such as
+This list contains a wide variety of summer funding resources from all around the U.S. such as:

 -The Massachusetts Bar Foundation‘s Legal Fellowship Intern Program, which awards $6000 stipends to law students working for non-profit organizations providing civil legal services to low-income clients in Massachusetts.

 -The Ms. JD summer public interest scholarship, which awards $500 stipends to young, successful 2L women who have already demonstrated leadership potential.
+The 2018 application will open in January.

 -The Peggy Browning Fund Fellowship, which awards $5000 to law students working for labor-related organizations.